gnosis/dex-visualization-tools/README.md

 - Orderbook plots (buy and sell amounts for token pairs):
   `python plot_orderbook_tokenpair.py [TOKEN1] [TOKEN2] [--jsonFile INSTANCE_JSON]`

-If no JSON file is provided for `plot_order_graph.py` and `plot_orderbook_tokenpair.py`, the script will fetch the data directly from the dfusion smart contract.
+If no JSON file is provided for `plot_order_graph.py` and `plot_orderbook_tokenpair.py`, the script will fetch the data directly from the Gnosis Protocol smart contract.

 ## Example data

 in `data/`:

 - `kraken_{instance|solution}.json` - instance and solution from Kraken exchange
-- `dfusion_{instance|solution}.json` - instance and solution from dfusion PoC
+- `dfusion_{instance|solution}.json` - instance and solution from Gnosis Protocol PoC

 example runs: